picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/how-poidh-works.md

 For example:

-> Kenny creates a bounty with 0.05 ETH to get someone to photograph a rare bird.
+> Alice creates a bounty with 0.05 ETH to get someone to photograph a rare bird.
-> Mariana contributes 0.01 ETH.
-Three other people contribute another 0.04 ETH.
+> Bob contributes 0.01 ETH.
+Three other people contribute another 0.04 ETH total.
-> The bounty now offers 0.1 ETH — and Kenny didn't have to ask anyone for permission.
+> The bounty now offers 0.1 ETH — and it all happened without anyone having to exchange payment details.

 This is what makes poidh bounties social objects rather than static listings.
 A 0.01 ETH bounty can become a 10 ETH bounty overnight if the right people see it and believe in it.
 There's no cap on how much can be added.
 The virality comes from skin in the game, not a like or a repost.

-We've seen it happen.

 ---